suryasaysso/ml_project_seo/README.md

-# my-projects
+# Machince Learning Project
-The repository "my projects" contains all the academic projects which belongs to Surya Nandakumar
+The repository "Machince Learning Project" contains all the academic projects which belongs to Surya Nandakumar